diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 CREATE TABLE ...
 STORED AS AVRO;
 ```

-Hive has native support for the Parquet (see Chapter 13), RCFile, and ORCFile columnoriented binary formats (see “Other File Formats and Column-Oriented Formats” on page 136).
+Hive has native support for the Parquet (see Chapter 13), RCFile, and ORCFile column-oriented binary formats (see “Other File Formats and Column-Oriented Formats” on page 136).
 Here is an example of creating a copy of a table in Parquet format using CREATE TABLE...AS SELECT (see “CREATE TABLE...AS SELECT” on page 501):
 ```sql
 CREATE TABLE users_parquet STORED AS PARQUET
 AS